- Chart

 Positioning

-Nasdaq Inc. is a leading global exchange and technology company.
-Its competitive advantages include its strong brand recognition, technology leadership, and diverse range of products and services.
+Nasdaq Inc. is a leading global multi-asset class exchange operator and technology solutions provider.
+Its competitive advantages include its strong brand recognition, its role as a primary listing venue for many technology companies, and its robust technology offerings.

 Total Addressable Market (TAM)

-The global exchange and financial technology market is estimated to be in the hundreds of billions of dollars.
-Nasdaq Inc. is well-positioned to capture a significant share of this market through its various business segments.
+The TAM for the global exchange and market services industry is substantial, encompassing listing fees, trading volumes, data subscriptions, and technology solutions for financial institutions.
+While difficult to quantify a precise single TAM, it is in the hundreds of billions of dollars annually.
+Nasdaq is well-positioned to capture a significant portion of this market through its diverse offerings and global reach.

 Upturn SWOT Analysis